Renewal: pharmacists and pharmacy technicians

 Step 3: Make your declarations

 You need to make two sets of declarations.
 The first is a declaration that you are fit to practise without restrictions, and the second is a declaration that you intend to practise as a pharmacist or pharmacy technician in Great Britain, and that the information provided in your application is complete, true and accurate.
-You can view the renewal declarations here.
+Click here to see the pharmacist renewal declarations, and here to see the pharmacy technician renewal declarations.
 Whether you are renewing online or via the automated telephone service, you will be asked to make both these declarations.

 Step 4: Pay the fee